erik-adelbert/aoc/2024/README.md

  12   00:07:21    436      0   00:50:48   1506      0
 ```

-PS. #436 is my personal best
+PS. #436 is my personal best.
+Having detailed day10 was a huge payoff!

 ## Day 13